shakib-nem/kitchen-surfaces-AD/README.md

 the industrial dataset, incorporating custom data loaders, augmented training strategies, and visualization techniques for qualitative analysis.
 Experiments were conducted using ResNet18 and ResNet50 backbones with and without blur preprocessing.
-Results indicate that PatchCore achieved higher ROCAUC (up to 89.06%) and precision, making it preferable for high-precision defect detection.
-In contrast, CutPaste exhibited higher recall, detecting a larger proportion of anomalies but at the cost of increased false positives.
+Results indicate that PatchCore achieved a higher ROC-AUC (up to 89.06%) and precision, making it preferable for high-precision defect detection.
+Additionally, PatchCore produced clearer and more interpretable anomaly maps compared to CutPaste.
-The findings demonstrate that PatchCore is better suited for applications where false positives must be minimized, while CutPaste is more effective in recall-prioritized scenarios.
 This work bridges the gap between cutting-edge anomaly detection research and real-world industrial applications, providing insights into the deployment of deep learning-based quality control solutions in manufacturing.